 About The Thinking Branch

-Growing up… there was a tree that lived alongside the same alley that I did.
-And it had a branch.
+When I was little… there was a tree that lived alongside the same alley that my home did.

 Because when we do that, we not only fill our own cups – but we have enough to overflow the ones of those around us who we love and care for.